jonathan-fielding/developer.management/_posts/posts/2018-06-10-managing-someone-new.md

 Unfortunately one to ones can sometimes be a foreign concept as not all managers practice them so I usually will ask them if they have had one to ones with their manager in the past.
 If the answer is they havent had them previously I will explain to them the reason we have them and the benefits they bring.

+Having explained what one to ones are I will then discuss the frequency that we have one to one's and also highlight that if they have any pressing things that can't wait until our scheduled one to one that they can still grab me at any time.

 ## Initial questions to ask in the one to one

-Having introduced one to ones to the developer, I then take time to ask them some questions that will help me to learn more about them.
-The questions I use are as follows:
+Having introduced one to ones to the developer, the next part of my intiial one to one aims to help me to learn more about them.
+As a manager I need to understand how they like to receive feedback, how they like their successes to be recognised, what makes them feel good about themselves and what makes them feel low so that I can properly support them.

+To enable me to find out this information I will ask them the following questions:

 * When do you feel most productive?
 * When do you feel most low?